AOP-PHP/AOP/doc/Contents/chapter2.md

 ### getTriggeringMethodName ###

-getTriggeringMethodName returns the name of the method (or function) of the triggered joinpoint.
+getTriggeringMethodName returns the name of the method of the triggered joinpoint.
 If the joinpoint was triggered by a property operation, will raise an error.
+If the joinpoint was triggered by a function operation, will raise an error.

+### getTriggeringFunctionName ###

+getTriggeringFunctionName returns the name of the function of the triggered joinpoint.
+If the joinpoint was triggered by a property operation, will raise an error.
+If the joinpoint was triggered by a method operation, will raise an error.

 ### getTriggeringPropertyName ###